uggla/cloud_native_app/README.md

 The customer gave you 4 major objectives:
  - The application is an open source cloud native application: lottery for an e-commerce site
- - The customer requires the production environment to be Openstack cloud The customer won't install or maintain it.
-This will one of your task.
+ - The customer requires the production environment to be Openstack cloud based.
+     The customer won't install or maintain it.
+This will be one of your task.
  - Any feature/bug request must be in production quickly, with control & quality.
  - You will have 7 weeks to deliver the application on the customer Hardware.